-In March 2020, GoTHERAPY and the Shai Osudoku District opened the first community occupational therapy center in Ghana to serve adults living with chronic illnesses and children with disabilities.
+In March 2020, GoTHERAPY and the Shai Osudoku District opened the first community occupational therapy center in Ghana to serve adults living with chronic illnesses and children living with varying abilities.

 COLLABORATION & COMMUNITY OUTREACH